AMcEnaney1/OceanSatelliteImages/README.md

 * Several arguments need to be fixed for olci script, these being: altitude (add DEM support), landmask (add GSW object support), datasets (fix list parsing), calib (fix dictionary parsing).
+* Would like to get scripts for ascii, msi and meris implemented.
+* Need to add bitmask and other post POLYMER operations.

 ### Models (Not all Possible)